Operation Ripper: Advance to the Albany Line

 The opening phase of Operation Ripper gave promise that the Eighth Army might reach its final ground objectives almost by default.
 Employing only a delaying action by small forces, the PVA/KPA line units frequently offered stubborn resistance, including local counterattacks, but more frequently opposed approaching Eighth Army forces at long range, then withdrew.
 In the I Corps' zone, the 25th Infantry Division made a model crossing of the Han River before daylight on 7 March.
 Attacking with three regiments abreast following heavy preparatory fires on the northern bank of the river and in company with simulated crossings by other Corps' forces, the division reached the northern shore almost unopposed.
 Joined quickly by tanks that forded or were ferried across the river, and helped by good close air support after daybreak, the assault battalions pushed through moderate resistance, much of it in the form of small arms, machine gun, and mortar fire and a profusion of well placed antitank and antipersonnel mines, for first-day gains of 1-2 mi.

-Averaging similar daily gains against opposition that faded after 10 March, General Bradley's three regiments reached the Albany Line between the 11th and 13th.
+Averaging similar daily gains against opposition that faded after 10 March, Bradley's three regiments reached the Albany Line between the 11th and 13th.
 The 35th Infantry Regiment, first to reach the phase line, cleared a narrow zone on the east side of the Pukhan River.
 On the west side the 24th and 27th Infantry Regiments occupied heights in the Yebong Mountain mass within 2-3 mi of the Seoul-Chuncheon road and on line with the northern outskirts of Seoul to the west.